Going Morocco during Ramadan

 train for Casa Blanca.

-I had believed I could see the Sahara Desert in Morocco since I saw the sands which were blown from Africa at the Canary Island.
+I had believed I could see the Sahara in Morocco since I saw the sands which were blown from Africa at the Canary Island.
 But the landscape out side of the window was all grass land.
 There was

 no difference from Iberian peninsula side.